Funerals and planning – your questions answered

 Funerals where there is no third party official (e.g. Celebrant or Minister) leading the service, with family and friends taking the lead, can be the most personal and intimate.
 Here’s what to think about and how to structure a family-led funeral service.

+If you are not having a family-led funeral, you will want to appoint an officiant to lead the service.
 Should you choose a Minister, Celebrant or Humanist?
 Here’s a handy guide to help you understand the options.

 Music, whether pre-recorded or live, gives atmosphere to a funeral service, allowing those attending time to reflect.
 Most funeral service venues have a specific music system with an unlimited music library.
 At White Rose Modern Funerals we can also recommend live musicians, including singers, organists and instrumentalists.